About the Forum

 Over the past two years, FIMI has shifted from isolated disinformation campaigns to coordinated, AI-enabled operations that combine narrative manipulation, cyber disruption, economic pressure, and reputational attacks — often running simultaneously.
 The threat is no longer niche.
 It targets governments, democratic institutions, corporations, and civil society at the same time.

-This forum brings together two focused days of expert-led sessions with 15+ speakers from leading research institutions, government, and the security sector — full lineup to be announced soon.
+This forum brings together two focused days of expert-led sessions with 15+ speakers from leading research institutions, governments, and the security sector — full lineup to be announced soon.

-Session 1 — Opening Session: The State of FIMI
+Session 1: Opening Word — The State of FIMI

-Representatives of Osavul, DISARM, and CSD open the forum with a shared view of where the FIMI threat stands today — the tactics and strategies being deployed by hostile actors, and the tools being built to counter them.
+Representatives of Osavul, DISARM, and CSD - Center for the Study of Democracy, and Counter Disinformation Network open the forum with a shared view of where the FIMI threat stands today — the tactics and strategies being deployed by hostile actors, and the tools being built to counter them.

-Session 2 — Global FIMI Trends: The New Reality
+Session 2: Global FIMI Trends and Tactics — The New Reality

 Leading researchers unpack the latest shifts in the global information threat environment.
 What are the most significant trends emerging right now?
 What role is AI playing in influence operations?
 And why are certain regions facing disproportionate FIMI pressure?
 The session grounds these questions in real cases and current data.